vitoco84/decovid-19-documentation/README.md

 * [Issue Tracker Board](https://github.com/users/vitoco84/projects/2)

 <a name="dokumentation"></a>
-## Dokumentation
+## Documentation

 <a name="ausgangslage"></a>
-### Ausgangslage
+### Initial Situation
-Das Covid-19 Zertifikat (QR-Code) ist auf unkonventionelle Weise encodet.
-Der Inhalt des QR-Codes enthält Informationen über die Impfung, Testergebnis und Angaben der Person.
-Die Spezifikationen sind von der Europäischen Kommission gegeben und öffentlich zugänglich.
-Das Ziel ist ein Nachbauen des Decoding-Prozess des Covid-19 Zertifikat.
-Die Entwicklung der Software bietet eine Offenlegung, wie die Covid-19 Zertifikate kodiert sind, mit dazugehöriger Dokumentation und eine Single-Page-Webanwendung, wo man das Covid-19 Zertifikat hochladen kann, dessen Inhalt anzeigen und anschliessend daraus die kodierten Informationen abzuleiten.
-Das bedeutet, eine unabhängige Dekodierung und Validierung der Zertifikate, wo jeder Benutzer darauf Zugriff haben kann.
-Für die Validierung ist der Fokus auf die Covid-19 Zertifikate der Schweiz gelegt.
+The Covid-19 certificate (QR code) is encoded in an unconventional way.
+The content of the QR code contains information about the vaccination, test result and specifications of the person.
+The specifications are given by the European Commission and are publicly available.
+The goal is to replicate the decoding process of the Covid-19 certificate.
+The development of the software provides a disclosure of how the Covid-19 certificates are encoded, with associated documentation and a single-page web application where one can upload the Covid-19 certificate, view its contents and then derive the encoded information from it.
+This means independent decoding and validation of the certificates, where every user can have access to them.
+For validation, the focus is on the Covid-19 certificates of Switzerland.

 ![Encoding Process](/../main/Files%20and%20Pictures/QR-Code-Encoding-Process.png)

 <a name="geplantes-vorgehen"></a>
-### Geplantes Vorgehen
+### Planned Procedure
-* Lesen des QR-Codes (Upload/Scan/Drag-and-Drop Image) und Decoden zu einem String.
+* Reading the QR code (upload/scan/drag-and-drop image) and decoding it to a String.
-* Der Inhalt muss mit "HC1:" anfangen (EU DCC Certificate).
+* The content must start with "HC1:" (EU DCC Certificate).
-* Entfernen vom Header "HC1:".
+* Remove from header "HC1:".
-* Base45 decoden.
+* Decode Base45.
-* Decompress mit ZLIB um die COSE Nachricht zu erhalten.
+* Decompress with ZLIB to get the COSE message.
-* Deserialize die COSE Nachricht.
+* Deserialize the COSE message.
-* Den Payload extrahieren um den CBOR Inhalt zu erhalten.
+* Extract the payload to get the CBOR content.
-* CBOR Inhalt decoden.
+* Decode the CBOR content.
-* JSON Schema erhalten.
+* Obtain JSON schema.

 <a name="geplante-technologien"></a>
-### Geplante Technologien und Vorgehensmodell
+### Planned Technologies and Procedure Model
 * Agile Software Development
 * Java Spring Boot Application (Backend / API)
 * Swagger UI (Visualize API Resourcen)